This thread was archived. Please ask a new question if you need help.

-You can use "Disable all add-ons" on the Troubleshoot Firefox issues using Safe Mode start window to disable all extensions.
+You can use "Disable all add-ons" on the Diagnose Firefox issues using Troubleshoot Mode start window to disable all extensions.

 You have to close and restart Firefox after each change via "File > Exit" (Mac: "Firefox > Quit"; Linux: "File > Quit")

 I am unfortunately dealing with a similar issue; I've noticed that all sites displaying Lucida Sans do not display properly.
 I tried to run FF in safe mode and change character encoding, but the issue still occurs.